kevinbror/algorithms/notes.md

 - 2n + 1 for left child and 2n + 2 for right
 - space complexity - constant
 - time complexity - O (n log n)

+# Graphs
+- similar to trees but no root
+- use cases: social network, AI,